stas-sultanov/azure-monitor-telemetry/readme.md

     - Checks that the code builds with no errors.
     - Runs unit tests with a coverage threshold of 95%.
     - Runs integration tests with a coverage threshold of 90%.<br/>
-      The workflow creates an environment within Azure, runs integration tests and disposes Azure resources once the tests complete.
+      The workflow provisions a temporary Azure environment, executes integration tests, and disposes of the resources upon completion.
 3. The workflow [Release][github_workflow_release] is created with support for [artifact attestations][github_docs_artifact_attestations].
 4. The project build is configured to:
     - Treat all warnings as errors.